-Your area's ISO fire score is a rating that determines how well your local fire department can protect your community and home.
+Your area's ISO fire rating determines how well your local fire department can protect your community and home.
 Insurance companies use the score to help set home insurance rates, as a home that is less likely to be severely damaged or destroyed by fire is cheaper to insure.
 However, the impact of your area's ISO score on your homeowners insurance policy varies by insurer.
-What's more, ISO does not publicly release scores, so it's not easy to look up your area's score or how it's impacting your insurance rates.
+What's more, ISO does not publicly release scores, so it's not easy to look up your area's score or how it impacts your insurance rates.

-A company called the ISO (Insurance Services Office) creates ratings for fire departments and their surrounding communities.
-The ratings calculate how well-equipped fire departments are to put out fires in that community.
-The ISO provides this score, often called the "ISO fire score," to homeowners insurance companies.
-The insurers then use it to help set homeowners insurance rates.
-The more well-equipped your fire department is to put out a fire, the less likely your house is to burn down.
-And that makes your home less risky, and therefore less expensive, to insure.
+A company called ISO (Insurance Services Office) creates ratings for fire departments and their surrounding communities.
+These ratings calculate how well-equipped fire departments are to put out fires in that community.
+ISO provides this score, often called the "ISO fire score," to homeowners insurance companies.
+Insurers then use it to help set homeowners insurance rates.
+The better equipped your fire department is to put out a fire, the less likely your house is to burn down.
+That makes your home less risky, and therefore less expensive, to insure.

-According to the ISO's Fire Suppression Rating Schedule (FSRS), there are four main criteria to a fire rating score:
+According to ISO's Fire Suppression Rating Schedule (FSRS), four main criteria comprise a fire rating score:

-- 40% comes from availability of water supply, including the prevalence of fire hydrants and how much water is available for putting out fires.
+- 40% comes from availability of water supply, including the prevalence of fire hydrants and how much water is available to put out fires.